House and Merit Order of Peter Frederick Louis

-The House and Merit Order of Duke Peter Frederick Louis (German: Haus und Verdienstorden von Herzog Peter Friedrich Ludwig) or proper German Oldenburg House and Merit Order of Duke Peter Frederick Louis (German: Oldenburgische Haus- und Verdienstorden des Herzogs Peter Friedrich Ludwig) was a civil and military order of the Grand Duchy of Oldenburg, a member state of the German Empire.
+The House and Merit Order of Duke Peter Frederick Louis (German: Haus und Verdienstorden von Herzog Peter Friedrich Ludwig) or proper German Oldenburg House and Merit Order of Duke Peter Frederick Louis (German: Oldenburgischer Haus- und Verdienstorden des Herzogs Peter Friedrich Ludwig) was a civil and military order of the Grand Duchy of Oldenburg, a member state of the German Empire.
 The order was founded by Grand Duke Augustus of Oldenburg on 27 November 1838, to honor his father, Peter Frederick Louis of Oldenburg.
 It became obsolete in 1918 after the abdication of the last grand duke.

 Description

 The badge of the order was a white-enameled cross pattée, edged in gold.
 The cross had a blue enameled center medallion with the crowned monogram of the Peter Frederick Louis in gold.
 Around the center medallion was a red-enameled ring bearing the motto "Ein Gott, Ein Recht, Eine Wahrheit" ("One God, One Law, One Truth").
 Both the center medallion and the ring were edged with a gold rim.
 On the reverse, the coat of arms of Oldenburg were painted on the medallion.
 Each arm on the reverse carried dates written in a cursive script: "17 Jan.
 1775", "6 Juli 1785", "21 Mai 1829", and "27 Nov.
 1838".
 These dates corresponded to the dates of birth, accession to the throne and death of Peter Frederick Louis, as well as the date of the founding of the order.

 The star of the order was an eight-pointed silver star bearing the medallion of the badge.

 The ribbon of the order was deep blue with a narrow red stripe near each edge.